RK Lovćen in the First League: 1997–98 season

 During the 1997–98 season, Lovćen stayed among the top clubs in Yugoslav handball.
 Finishing First League at the third place, club from Cetinje played in the play-offs, together with Partizan, Crvena zvezda and Železničar.

 During the season, Lovćen made 16 wins, with 4 draws and 6 losses.
 Like in the previous season, club from Cetinje made score 13 matches - 13 wins at their home ground.
 Lovćen made quite good results in the derby matches against Partizan (34:31, 23:23) and Crvena zvezda (28:26, 26:29).

 At the Play-off semifinal matches, Lovćen played against Crvena zvezda.
 First match, played at Cetinje, won Crvena zvezda (28:29), but Lovćen won the second game in Belgrade (23:22).
 Third and last match for final, played in Belgrade, finished with victory of Crvena zvezda (24:29).

 For the first time in history, at June 1998, Lovćen played final of the Yugoslav Cup.
-Before final round, Lovćen defeated Železničar in the quarterfinals (36:26, 25:32) and Vrbas in semifinal (28:22, 28:29).
+Before the final round, Lovćen defeated Železničar in the quarterfinals (36:26, 25:32) and Vrbas in semifinal (28:22, 28:29).
 At the first final match, in Belgrade, Lovćen suffered hard defeat against Partizan - 21:30 (9:13).
 At the second match, played at Cetinje, Lovćen won 39:36 (13:13), but the trophy was won by Partizan.

 In the 1997–98 season, Lovćen played their first matches at the European cups, against Minaur Baia Mare in the EHF Cup.

 1998–99 season

 First League 1998–99. was interrupted after 21 leg, in March 1999, and reason was NATO bombing of Yugoslavia.
-During the most of the season, Lovćen was the leading team in the championship, but at the moment of interruption, they were second, with only one point less than Partizan.
+During most of the season, Lovćen was the leading team in the championship, but at the moment of interruption, they were second, with only one point less than Partizan.